mghermsen/ICU_rationing_simulation/README.md

 ## Other notes
 * Do not need to filter out patients who are still in the hospital at the end of follow-up.
 Can use their censored data in the transition matrices
+* 9-digit zip code is preferred for more granular mapping to measures like the the Area Deprivation Index (https://rdrr.io/cran/sociome/man/get_adi.html)